OrxataEnFartons/GCD-courseProject/CodeBook.md

 * X_all with 10299 rows and 561 columns

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+   The features.txt file holds the names of the column variables in the measurements table.
+These names are assigned to the X_all data frame and after that a new version of X_all is created keeping only those columns whose variable names contain the strings "mean" or "std".